Dixie Association

+The 1971 Dixie Association was a Class AA baseball season played between April 13 and September 6.
+Fourteen teams played a 142-game schedule, with four teams qualifying for the post-season.

+The Charlotte Hornets won the Dixie Association championship, defeating the Arkansas Travelers in the final round of the playoffs.

+League changes

 The Dixie Association was an interleague partnership between the Texas League (TL) and the Southern League (SL) Double-A leagues of Minor League Baseball in 1971.
 The two leagues played an interlocking schedule.
 The partnership was dissolved after the season.

 Each league consisted of seven teams who were divided among the association's three divisions.
 The West Division was composed of four TL teams.
 The Central Division had three TL teams and one SL team.
 The East Division consisted of six SL teams.
 At the end of the season, the two top teams from the SL competed for the Southern League championship—the Charlotte Hornets defeated the Asheville Tourists, 2–1.
 The TL winners of the Central and West Divisions met for the Texas League championship—the Arkansas Travelers defeated the Amarillo Giants, 2–0.
 The individual league champions then competed for the Dixie Association championship—Charlotte defeated Arkansas, 3–0.